arcmags/usync/README.md

 ## Description

 usync searches the current and parent directories for a file named *.usync*.
-The directory containing *.usync* is the local base working directory while the contents of .usync define a remote rsync host.
+The directory containing *.usync* is taken as the base working directory while the contents of .usync define a remote rsync host.

-usync forms an rsync command to push/pull the contents of the base working directory to/from the remote host using the rsync options: `-azz --delete --protect-args`.
-Exclude patterns may be added in *.usync* or via command line arguments.
+usync forms an rsync command to push/pull the contents of the base working directory to/from the remote host:

+    rsync -azz --delete [--exclude <pattern>]... <source> <destination>

+Command line options override config file options.

 ## Usage